 The adoption and maintenance of agroforestry practices require appropriate incentives or the removal of barriers (high confidence).
 Agroforestry adoption has been limited to date in both higher-income and lower-income countries.
-Several constraints need to be carefully addressed for successful scaling up of agroforestry systems, including costs of establishment, limited short-term benefits, lack of reliable financial support to incentivize longer-term returns on investments, land tenure, knowledge of and experience with trees and the management of multiple component systems, and inadequate market access, (Coulibaly et al., 2017; Iiyama et al., 2017; Jacobi et al., 2017; Kongsager, 2017; Hernández-Morcillo et al., 2018; Iiyama et al., 2018; Lincoln, 2019).
-Kongsager (2017) Roupsard et al. (2020) also highlight the need for vertical integration of measures from local to national scales to successfully address local barriers to adoption.
-Although there are few studies evaluating the long-term performance of agroforestry systems (Coe et al., 2014; Meijer et al., 1 2015; Brockington et al., 2016; Kongsager, 2017; Toth et al., 2017), the available results suggest that 2 successful adoption of agroforestry practices depends strongly on the local enabling environment, including 3 appropriate markets, technologies, and delivery systems (medium evidence, high agreement).
-4
+Several constraints need to be carefully addressed for successful scaling-up of agroforestry systems, including costs of establishment, limited short-term benefits, lack of reliable financial support to incentivise longer-term returns on investments, land tenure, knowledge of and experience with trees and the management of multiple component systems, and inadequate market access, (Coulibaly et al., 2017; Iiyama et al., 2017; Jacobi et al., 2017; Kongsager, 2017; Hernández-Morcillo et al., 2018; Iiyama et al., 2018; Lincoln, 2019).
+Kongsager (2017) and Roupsard et al. (2020) also highlight the need for vertical integration of measures from local to national scales to successfully address local barriers to adoption.
+Although there are few studies evaluating the long-term performance of agroforestry systems (Coe et al., 2014; Meijer et al., 2015; Brockington et al., 2016; Kongsager, 2017; Toth et al., 2017), the available results suggest that successful adoption of agroforestry practices depends strongly on the local